shehreendheda/katacoda-scenarios/logsintrov2/processlogs/step2.md

     With this ordering, when `source:ruby` logs flow through the processing pipelines, the logs that also have `env:ruby-shop` and `service:store-frontend` tags are filtered into the **ruby clone for store-frontend** pipeline, while all the logs that do not have these two tags are filtered into the **Ruby** pipeline.

 4. Expand the **ruby clone for store-frontend** pipeline to see the list of processors.
 As logs are filtered into the pipeline, each processor processes the logs in sequential order.

+In the following steps, you'll update and add processors to this pipeline.